 5G is – you guessed it – the fifth generation of mobile technology.
 Just like 4G evolved into 4G LTE, 5G also has different bands that deliver a variety of speeds: low-band, mid-band, and high-band.
 Each type has unique benefits and can be used for different purposes.

 - Low-band: can travel the farthest of the three.
 While it’s the slowest 5G option, it’s still faster than 4G.

 - Mid-band: is the sweet spot between speed and coverage.
-A limited number of cell phone carriers are currently able to use this type (and EarthLink Mobile is one of them).
+A limited number of cell phone carriers are currently able to use this type.

 - High-band: offers the fastest 5G speeds but can’t travel very far.
 It’s best suited for covering a small area.
 This is also known as millimeter wave (mmWave) 5G.

 In addition to increased speeds, 5G promises reduced latency making it ideal for gaming, streaming, virtual reality, self-driving cars, and more.
 Latency is the delay between your physical action and the action on the screen — the lower it is, the better.

 How Much Faster is 5G than 4G?

 So just how much faster is 5G, really?
 Let’s put it this way: while 4G wireless networks typically offer 30 Mbps on a mobile device, 5G boasts speeds anywhere from 60 Mbps to 1,000 Mbps (aka 1 Gbps) depending on where you are.

 Smaller towns and less densely populated areas will probably be using low-band 5G, so speeds will only be slightly faster than 4G LTE.
 In urban areas where high-band 5G is available, users will see speeds more than ten times faster than 4G.